Inspiration is found in a harness shop…

 According to popular belief, Cyclone Taylor, widely revered as hockey’s first superstar, was the first to add felt to his uniform.
 Inspired by felt-padded horse collars that he saw in a harness shop, he sewed felt onto his undershirt, over his shoulders and down his back.
 This was initially regarded as an affront to his masculinity, but others soon recognized his wisdom and demand grew.
 By the 1920s felt had become a common component of hockey equipment in the pants to protect the hips and kidneys, in shoulder pads, shin guards and knee pads.

 By the 1960’s felt was largely replaced by synthetic materials.
-Plastics and fibreglass dominated the market as was the case in much post-war manufacturing.
+Plastics and fibreglass dominated the market as was the case with much post-war manufacturing.
 But, team crests remained predominantly felt through the 70s and 80s, and although less visible, felt continues to be used in the tongues of skates.
 This padding has evolved from the days when hockey players placed two strips of felt beneath their skate laces, enabling them to tighten the fit of the boot to their feet.

 CCM and Bauer, the world’s most renowned brands in hockey equipment, were homegrown in Canada.
 By the 1970s, these company’s fell to corporate mergers, but their names reign supreme.
 Canada makes for good marketing where hockey is concerned.